From an original photograph by Yousuf Karsh

 - Mental Health: Mental illness can affect anyone, including Ernest Hemingway.
 These resources provide insights into mental health, information on treatment and tips to stay healthy.

 Ernest Hemingway returned to the theme of nature over and over in his writing.
-In partnership with WFYI’s Small Studio Signal Boost team and Indy Parks, we have curated trails, hikes and special spots in local parks, along with special playlists of music and podcasts, as well as our curated book lists.
-Playlists will be released April 12.
+In partnership with WFYI’s Small Studio Signal Boost team and Indy Parks, we have curated walks, hikes and special spots in local parks, along with special playlists of music and podcasts.

 Hemingway’s novels, short stories, essay and poems remain relevant for readers and writers today.
 WFYI is commissioning local writers to create pieces that both reflect Hemingway’s themes and stylistic choices and add to the narrative by featuring diverse voices.
 Click through below to read the full pieces.

 - "Chaperone" by Lili Wright explores one of Hemingway's recurrent themes: man's precarious relationship to nature.
 Nature, of course, sustains us, revitalizes us, but can also harm.
 It can bring happiness and despair.
 We want to conquer nature, but it can also conquer us.
 This mini essay is a child-sized version of that tug of war.

 - "Bloom" by Januarie York is a poem that looks to nature as inspiration.
 Reflecting on the power of the spring bulb and the lessons it offers, York offers up this poem that celebrates their resilience and eagnerness to bloom.

 - "In Another Country" by Alex Mattingly is an essay that reflects on the ways in which Hemingway's life and writing has mirrored his own family's story.